Is this the course for you?

 The nationally-recognised Level 2 Certificate in Understanding the Care and Management of diabetes is not just aimed at those of you who are looking for a career in the healthcare industry, or are already working in the care sector, it is also a fantastic course for those of you whose lives are personally affected by diabetes in one way or another.

 This course will help you to understand the different types of diabetes, and how the condition can be monitored and controlled.
 You will gain valuable knowledge in the prevention of Type 2 diabetes through lifestyle changes and what early intervention steps you can take, and it will teach you about initial care through to treatment and management of the condition.

-This is an online course taught over 4-8 weeks, so it offers you the flexibility to fit your studies around your existing work, training, or home-life commitments, whilst achieving agreed deadlines set by you and your tutor.
+This is an online course taught over 4-8 weeks, so it offers you the flexibility to fit your studies around your existing work, training, or home-life commitments.

-- Unit 2: Prevention and early intervention of Type 2 diabetes
+- Prevention and early intervention of Type 2 diabetes

-- Unit 4: Understanding the treatment and management of diabetes
+- Understanding the treatment and management of diabetes

 What do you need to apply?

 4 GCSE qualifications (or equivalent) at grade D or 3 or above, or Level 1 vocational qualification, or Level 1 qualification in English.